obadx/muaalem-paper/book-md/quran-phonetic-script/quran-phonetic-script.md

 [table_ex_hamzat_wasl]
 This table showd diffrent forms of beginning with hamzat wasl (ٱ).
 The fist and second rows deomstrate begining with hamza followed by fatha becuase of (ال) for tareef. the third row show begining with hamza followed by kasra because fof proper nound.
 The 4th, 5th, and 6th raws showd begining a verb with hamza followd by kasra becuase the third character has fatha, kasra, or transient damma.
 The last raw showe begining with hamza followed by damma because the third letter is damma.

+**Important Note**: we rely on determinig the type for word either name, verb or noun on Dukes's work [dukes2010morphological] where he dfined words types including Nouns, verbs and propositons.
+If this work does not exist we will spend at least a year annoting the Holy Quran words whcin outlines the importance of open-source research.

 ##### Meeting two hzzma the last is consonent (اقتاء همزتان والثانية منهما ساكنة)

 After converting hamzat wasl to hamza.
 Some cases happen where two hamza meets and the seond is akin or consnont.
 The last one is converted to madd matching the harak of the firt hamza [sweed2021].
 Table [table_ex_meeting_two_hamza]